google/clasp/.github/ISSUE_TEMPLATE.md

-(Please search [existing issues](https://github.com/google/clasp/issues) before creating a new one.)
+> Please search [existing issues](https://github.com/google/clasp/issues) before creating a new one.
+>
+> Ideally, after filing the issue, try to fix the issue with a PR!

 ## Expected Behavior